 - Behavioral theories

 - Systems theory

 - Transactional theories

-And this is just a sampling!
-The theoretical framework you choose will depend on your subject matter, the lens from which you’re approaching the research, and what you want to say about it.
+The theoretical framework you choose will depend on your topic, the lens from which you’re approaching the research, and what you want to say about it.

 Once you have several possible frameworks that you’re considering, here are some things to think about:

 - What are your personal beliefs?
 How do these fit in?